edgeworx/docs/content/en/docs/more/maintenance.md

 For _Regularly Scheduled Maintenance_, you will receive an initial email notification at your account's registered email address at least five business days before the maintenance window.
-If you have concerns about the maintenance event impacting your operations, please contact [Darcy Support](mailto:support@darcy.ai) as early as possible.
+If you have concerns about the maintenance event impacting your operations, please contact [Edgeworx Support](mailto:support@edgeworx.io) as early as possible.

 {{<info>}}